top of page

 In Still see you everywhere Frankie is called to a Texas death row prison to meet The Beautiful Butcher, a stunning young woman of Hawaiian origin who has been convicted of butchering 18 men after luring them home with the promise of sex.
 Keahi Pierson exhibits no remorse for her crimes and accepts her fate.
 She hires Frankie to find her long-lost younger sister, Leilani.
 The search leads Frankie to a remote atoll in the Hawaiian islands and to a vanity project of Keahi's ex-boyfriend, the mega rich Sanders McManus.
 Keahi hasn't seen her sister, now 17 years old, for 12 years, and she's desperate to rescue Leilani from McManus's clutches before her execution.

-I read that Lisa Gardner took a year off writing to travel and Frankie Elkin book 3 was inspired by her visit to Palmyra Atoll.
+I read that Lisa Gardner took a year off writing to travel and Frankie Elkin Book 3 was inspired by her visit to Palmyra Atoll.
 The book is full of descriptions of the basic conditions on the fictional atoll, the heat and humidity, the lush vegetation, wild weather, and crazy giant crabs and wolf spiders.
 Frankie is thrust into the dangerous world of the base camp with a small band of eccentric adventurers who are working for McManus on his eco lodge project.
+It's all rather fun at this point!

 Book 3 feels quite different to the other two.
-In the earlier novels, Frankie investigates the missing persons cases openly and without a clue as to the whereabouts of the disappeared.
+In the earlier novels, Frankie openly and actively investigates the missing persons cases, not knowing the whereabouts of the disappeared, as that's the whole point of the search.
 In Still see you everywhere, she is more passive in her search as she's supposed to be undercover.
 Actually, Frankie doesn't even have to find the missing person (which is weird) as she knows where she is from the get go.
 Frankie also does a pretty rubbish job of being undercover, revealing her mission and her true intentions to the group of fellow base camp workers without knowing who to trust.
 That seemed odd to me.

-The set up is intriguing, though, based on Frankie's prison visit and Keahi's backstory.
-The premise is great, but Frankie's quest takes way too long time to gain legs.
-There is a lot of description for a good deal of the book of life on the atoll and its flora and fauna.
+These flaws aside, the story has promise.
+The opening chapter that explores Frankie's prison visit and Keahi's backstory creates a fascinating premise.
+However, Frankie's quest takes way too long time to gain legs.
+I know I said I loved the world-building on the atoll, but there is A LOT of description for a good deal of the book.
 When things get going, the action jumps describing from cooking and avoiding crabs to complete craziness!

 Rating: ⭐⭐⭐